NVIDIA/TensorRT-LLM/docs/source/batch_manager.md

 [1, beamWidth, maxSeqLength].
 * sequence length: a CPU tensor that indicates the length of inputID + outputID.
 Its shape is [1, 1].
 * context logits: a CPU tensor that contains context logits.
 Its shape is [1, promptLength, vocabSizePadded] if the engine is built with `gather_context_logits` or `gather_all_token_logits`.
 Otherwise, it is a dummy tensor with shape [1, 1, 1].
 * generation logits:  a CPU tensor that contains generation logits.
 Its shape is [1, beamWidth, outputLength, vocabSizePadded]. if the engine is built with `gather_generation_logits` or `gather_all_token_logits`.
 Otherwise, it is a dummy tensor with shape [1, 1, 1, 1].
+If you are using gptManagerBenchmark.cpp, please remember to pass corresponding parameters `--return-context-logits` and/or `--return-generation-logits` to obtain these logits.
+Note that enabling return logits will require more device memory for converting and storing logits.
+To reduce redundant memory buffer allocation as much as possible, we recommend that the `max_batch_size`, `max_beam_width`, `max_input_len`, `max_output_len`, and other parameters set when building the engine are close to the values required during actual inference.

 * logProb: a CPU tensor that stores the log-prob of the generated tokens.
 Its shape is [1, beamWidth, outputLength]
 * cumLogProb: a CPU tensor that stores the cumLogProb.
 Its shape is [1, beamWidth]